thomasbiekoetter/thermalfunctions/README.md

 **thermalfunctions** is a Fortran package (built with **fpm**) that computes **thermal one-loop functions** in **4D finite-temperature quantum field theory**.
 It provides both **exact numerical evaluation** and **fast spline-interpolated approximations** for bosonic and fermionic thermal functions.

+In addition to the native Fortran API, **thermalfunctions** also provides a **Python interface**, allowing the core routines to be called directly from Python.
+For details on the Python bindings and usage examples, see the `python/` directory, which contains an additional README with full instructions.

 ---

 ## Features